-Newly-qualified teachers in 2018, 2019, and 2020 will be welcomed with a gift that lets them know they are not alone, whatever challenges they meet.
+Newly-qualified teachers will be welcomed with a gift that lets them know they are not alone, whatever challenges they meet.

 To Learn the Future: Poems for teachers is a pocket-sized book of poems to help teachers’ well-being.
 It will be given to all teachers starting their first teaching year in Scotland – and will speak to teachers everywhere.

-To Learn the Future: Poems for teachers is edited by teachers, published not-for-profit by the Scottish Poetry Library, and supported by professional organisations across the Scottish education sector, including significant support from the General Teaching Council of Scotland and the Educational Institute of Scotland, as well as AHDS, NASUWT and SSTA.
-Copies on sale from 14 August 2018, from the Scottish Poetry Library.
+To Learn the Future: Poems for teachers is edited by teachers, co=published by the Scottish Poetry Library and Polygon Books, and supported by professional organisations across the Scottish education sector, including significant support from the General Teaching Council of Scotland and the Educational Institute of Scotland, as well as AHDS.
+Copies are on sale from the Scottish Poetry Library shop.

 The anthology is English-language, with Scots and Scottish Gaelic represented; there are also poems from North America and Australia, and translations from Polish, Czech, and Farsi-Dari.
 Experience ranges from trying to understand what it’s like not to understand maths, to being an LGBTQI teacher, to living with one language and identity at home and another at school; from starting teaching to leaving teaching to going back in with renewed energy every day.
-Renowned poets like Carol Ann Duffy, Jackie Kay, Liz Lochhead, Roger McGough and Allan Ahlberg are joined by international voices including Miroslav Holub, Wyslawa Szymborska, Billy Collins and Partaw Naderi.
+Renowned poets like Raymond Antrobus, Jackie Kay, Liz Lochhead, Allen Ahlberg and Aonghas Macneacail are joined by international voices including Miroslav Holub, Wyslawa Szymborska, Ada Limón, and Partaw Naderi.
 The Foreword is by the Scottish Makar, Jackie Kay.

 Here’s a reminder of the integrity, passion and commitment that inspires people to become teachers, and the wealth of experience and voices in classrooms and staff rooms.
 With these poems to hand, for the good days and the tough moments, no teacher is ever alone.